 Step 2: Check your credit score (optional, but useful to consider)

 Week 1.
 Once you know how much you owe and how much to budget, you can start considering which debt consolidation solution offers you the most value.
 Before you make a decision, you’ll need to consider which options you’re eligible to apply for.
 Most debt consolidation alternatives require cardholders to have a good credit history.
 If you don’t already have a copy of your credit file, it’s easy to order a copy to find out whether you’re eligible to apply.
-Credit files can take weeks to arrive by mail, but you can receive an online copy within a day if you apply through Veda.
+Credit files can take weeks to arrive by mail, but you can receive an online copy within a day if you apply through Equifax.

 If you receive your credit file and find that your score isn’t up to scratch, you might want to reroute your resolution to improving your credit score before you apply for a new credit card.
 Keep in mind that rejected credit card applications can have a negative impact on your credit score, so rushing the process and applying for a card when your credit score isn’t in good shape could backfire.

 If you have a good credit score, proceed to the next step.Back to top

 Week 2.
 You can’t achieve your resolution without the right tools.
 This is where comparing your credit card options is essential.
 When comparing balance transfer credit cards, there are a few key questions you should ask yourself to determine whether the card is right for you.

 - When does the promotional offer end?
 If your card comes with a 0% offer, it’s likely that it will only last for 6 to 24 months.
 While you’re comparing, devise a quick budget and calculate whether you could repay your entire balance by the end of this period - a common trap you want to avoid is only paying the minimum repayment.
 If not, you’ll want to consider a card with a longer promotional period to ensure that you’re not carrying a remaining debt (plus interest) beyond 2017.